Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

 saw one that was just a rabbit emoji.
 The last one might be a reference I just don’t understand.

-Looking instead at these longest reviews, I was really surprised!
+Looking next at these longest reviews, I was really surprised!
 A huge majority of these are exactly the same phrase repeated over and over, and those repeated reviews are all for the same game, as well.
 I have to do some investigation…